Healthcare expenditure statistics

 Healthcare expenditure by provider

-In most EU Member States, hospitals were the main provider of healthcare in expenditure terms
+In expenditure terms, hospitals were the main providers of healthcare in most EU Member States

-An analysis of current healthcare expenditure by provider is shown in Table 5 and Figure 5.
+An analysis of current healthcare expenditure by provider is shown in Figure 8 and Table 7.
 It should be borne in mind that healthcare providers classified under the same group do not necessarily perform the same set of activities.
-For example, hospitals may offer day care, out-patient, ancillary or other types of service, in addition to in-patient services.
+For example, hospitals may offer day care, out-patient, ancillary or other types of services, in addition to in-patient services.

 Source data for tables and graphs